How To Archive Your Digital Photos

 3. How To Get Your Digital Photos To Download Themselves

-By the way, if you regularly have trouble remembering to download your pictures from your phone and camera watch the video at the beginning of this post, to learn how to get your camera and phone to download photos themselves.
-Here are two things you can do that will really help.
+By the way, if you regularly have trouble remembering to download your pictures from your phone and camera, here ere are two things you can do that will really help.
 For your phone, go right now and install the Dropbox app.
 It’s a free app that will send every photo you take with your phone directly to your computer.

-As for your camera, simply get a Wi-Fi enabled camera like the Samsung Smart Wi-Fi Camera or the Eye-Fi smart memory card for your old camera.
+As for your camera, simply get a Wi-Fi enabled camera or the Eye-Fi smart memory card for your old camera.
 Snap a photo and it arrives on your computer.
 No muss, no fuss.

 4. Safely Storing Digital Photos